weiezhang/weiezhang.github.io/_pages/about.md

 ---

 ## News
-* University of Adelaide, FAME strategic funding success.
+* FAME strategic internal funding success.
 * A journal paper is accepted by TKDE.
 * A journal paper is accepted by WWW journal.
 * A collaborative work is accepted by Neural Processing Letters.